 - Coaches actually want to see you struggle so they can evaluate how you handle the bad holes and bad days.
 They have seen your scores so obviously, they are impressed enough by them to come out and watch you play.
 They understand bad days will happen but they want to see that you can grind it out even on days when things don’t go your way or your swing just isn’t working for you.

 - Never show signs that you are giving up.
 It’s understandable to get a little upset with yourself if you have a bad hole but let it go, keep your head up, shoulders back, and stay positive.
 Don’t let your emotions get the best of you and allow it to carry over to the next shot.
 Take a few deep breaths and relax.
 Don’t force it, just have faith in your abilities to get back on track.

-- Treat other players with respect no matter how bad of a day you are having.
+- Treat other players with respect no matter how good or bad of a day you are having.
 Continue to tell other players nice shot.
 Get the pin on the green.
-Unless you are on the clock for slow play, never walk off the green to the next tee because you are angry.
+Unless you are on the clock for slow play, never walk off the green to the next tee because you are angry or you just made a birdie.
 It’s OK to be a little upset at yourself for bad shots but never take it out on another player.

 - If your parents are offering you food or something to drink, accept it or politely say “no thank you”.
 If they are offering some encouragement say “thank you”.
 Be respectful at all times!!
 Coaches are ALWAYS watching for these little things.

 - Parents are under the radar as well when their daughter is having a bad round.
 Continue to clap for other players in the group.
 Maintain your composure and stay positive.
 The only time it’s understandable to be upset is if the player misbehaves or blatantly gives up.
 Coaches want to see parents who are going to encourage their daughter, not make a bad day even worse.